 A goal of AR research is to provide AR applications anywhere.
+The idea behind this is that people will have another alternative like AR technology to solve their everyday problems.
+For example a teacher in a classroom can use AR to improve their student’s performance by guiding them through a series of steps that display virtual objects on top of real objects in order to complete an academic task.

 Since AR relies on object tracking, this requires ubiquitous tracking of the user and physical objects.
-One of the first techniques in AR is the use of fiducial markers.
+In general, three general tracking techniques exist: fiducial tracking, model-based tracking, and natural feature tracking.
 Fiducial markers are patterns that need to be attached on a surface in order to track physical objects.
-Using fiducial markers has its limitations because manufacturers wanted to use AR to help with the assembly of their furniture, but placing markers on the various parts to assemble seems inconvenient.
+Using fiducial markers has its limitations because the environment must be prepared with markers.
+Model-based tracking utilizes 3D models of objects to track or the real word, which also limits the applicability of this technique.
 A prospective solution for this limitation is Natural Feature Tracking (NFT).
-NFT utilizes interest points in the environment (for instance corners, edges, and lines) to identify physical objects and to calculate camera position and orientation.
-Common features that are tracked are corners and edges.
-Good features to track are features that have enough contrast to be noticed.
-There are also slightly spaced apart to be distinguishable.
-With NFT, features are detected and matched to specific areas.
-The features will identify where to match on the objects.
-Currently with NFT, the technique is capable of tracking natural features on flat surfaces, like paper.
-The challenge is to promote the functionality of this technique to rigid objects.
-There are some limitations to the strategies for finding good features to track in 2D objects.
-The current algorithms need more robustness.
+NFT utilizes interest points in the environment (for instance corners, edges, and lines) to identify physical objects and to calculate camera position and orientation [2].
+Common features that are tracked are corners, edges, and color gradients. .
+NFT needs photos from objects to track as reference.
+Since photo of the environment are easier to obtain than 3D models of the environment, this is a promising solution for holistic tracking.

+The latest solutions of NFT are capable of tracking natural features on flat surfaces, like paper.
+AR Applications for mobile devices utilizes this functionality.
+The challenge is to promote this functionality to rigid objects.
+The tracking technique has been developed for 2D tracking, thus, the internal models as well as the descriptor matching algorithms are designed for 2D objects.
+These algorithms need to be more robustness.
 A robust algorithm in relation to feature tracking handles various inputs and will continue to function as expected.

-For example, being able to handle an image being manipulated by different factors like scale invariant and lighting.
-Scale invariant as in moving away from the camera and the algorithm would still track it.
-Another technical restriction with NFT is the environment’s dynamic changes.
-It is challenging to have a model that applies to everything.
-In accordance with the environment, the lighting in the real world is unpredictable.
-Proper lighting is necessary for the camera to track features.
-The camera is a window for the user so having the same field of view is important.
-For high fidelity tracking the camera form factors (e.g., the field of view) need to be determined during the camera calibration.
-The problem that is being addressed in our research is NFT for rigid object tracking.
-Our question is: can we use NFT algorithms to track rigid objects?
-NFT and recent implementations facilitate the tracking of eve 2D objects.
-Thus, we can track.
-For instance, photos, walls, tablets, and newspapers.
-This allows to track a wide range of objects.
-Nevertheless, physical environment is not entirely 2D.
-Rigid 3D objects (e.g., cars and product parts that need to be assembled on a factory floor) can barely be tracked with today’s implementation.
+In our research, we investigate the most robust feature descriptor for rigid object tracking.
+Recently, several novel feature descriptors have been introduced (i.e., BRISK [3], ORB [4], FREAK [5]).
+In comparison to mainstream feature descriptors like SIFT [6], SURF [7], Good Features to Track [8], and Optical Flow, they promising more robustness and performance.
+Our question is: can we use these descriptors to track rigid objects?
+Therefore, we have performed a systematic analysis of these feature descriptors and compared their tracking performance with the tracking performance of mainstream feature descriptors.

+This paper is structured as followed.
+Next, the related work is introduced.
+In Section 3, we explain our method.
+This incorporates the hardware setup, the software, and the test method.
+Section 4 presents the results of our systematic analysis.
+We finish this paper with a summary and an outlook of future research.

-RELATED WORK
+2 RELATED WORK